JOBS FOR POSTDOCS & PHD STUDENTS

 email addresses to firstname.lastname@example.org.

-(Do not send articles or other large files.)
+(Do not send articles or transcripts or other large files - they will be deleted.)

 In the subject header,

-mention your full name followed by the keyword rnnai2017, and add "PhD" in case of PhD students, or add "postdoc" in case of postdocs.
+mention your full name followed by the keyword rnnai, and add "PhD" in case of PhD students, or add "postdoc" in case of postdocs.

 For example, if your name is Jo Mo, and you are applying as a PhD student,

-As a PhD student, you must also submit your application to SUPSI through
+As a PhD student, you must also submit your full application to SUPSI through this

-As a postdoc, you must also submit your application to SUPSI through
+As a postdoc, you must submit it through this

 PhD student salary: Initially CHF 46'000 per year.